digideskio/golang-project/README.md

 ##controllers
    api routes will call the controllers where file name and function names are same as api package.
-   This is the main center where function logic will be done. like calling to microservices ,for loops ,connecting third parties etc.
+   This is the main center where function logic will be done like calling to microservices ,for loops ,connecting third parties etc.

 ##models
    models are simply table models and functions to query and fetch from database.
 This layer is simply connected to database and do all functions.
 It does not have any controller logics.
 It is simply for take query params from controllers and query database and return response.